joseph-fajen/ollama_prompting_tool_v2/README.md

-# Multi-Provider LLM Runner
+# LLM Prompt Experimentation Tool

-A Python utility for running prompts on LLM models from multiple providers (Ollama, OpenAI, HuggingFace) with parallel execution support and interactive chat mode.
+A focused Python utility for experimenting with different combinations of system and user prompts across multiple LLM models, with emphasis on Ollama and OpenAI providers.

 ## Quick Start